markdown-extended/manifest/mde-manifest.md

 **MDE** - shortcut for "Markdown Extended".

-**span element** - A "span" element is a piece of content that does not concern an entire paragraph ; span elements are described in the *typographic rules* of these specifications ([§§](#C)).
+**inline element** - An "inline" element is a piece of content that does not concern an entire paragraph ; inline elements are described in the *typographic rules* of these specifications ([§§](#C)).

 **block element** - A "block" element is a piece of content that concerns an entire paragraph